 Steven Walker, Maths Subject Advisor

 What a calculator should and must not have for assessments is covered in two documents, the JCQ’s Instructions for Conducting Examinations and the specification document for your particular qualification.
-There is a wide range of calculators that satisfy the requirements in both.
+There is a wide range of calculators that satisfy the requirements, and there are computer based emulators that teachers can use to demonstrate in class (and could be used as part of special access arrangements).

 These requirements ban symbolic functions or Computer Algebra Software (CAS), along with the ability to communicate with other machines or the internet.
 This precludes some graphical calculators, though many are still valid for use in exams.